syncfusion-content/flutter-docs/Flutter/datagrid/data-binding.md

 {% endhighlight %}
 {% endtabs %}

-If the value of the specific cell is updated, you can `notifyDataSourceListeners` method with the [RowColumnIndex](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/RowColumnIndex-class.html) argument which refers to the corresponding row and column index of the cell.
+If the value of the specific cell is updated, you can `notifyDataSourceListeners` method with the [RowColumnIndex](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/RowColumnIndex-class.html) argument, which refers to the corresponding row and column index of the cell.
 So, DataGrid refreshes the corresponding cell alone.

-In the following example, the cell value is updated and `notifyDataSourceListeners` is called in the `onPressed` callback of the `TextButton`.
+In the following example, the cell value is updated, and `notifyDataSourceListeners` is called in the `onPressed` callback of the `TextButton.`

 {% tabs %}
 {% highlight Dart %}